understrap/understrap.github.io/docs/understrap-parent/customizer.md

 - **Container Width** - Choose between Bootstrap's container and container-fluid
 - **Sidebar Positioning** - Set sidebar's default position.
 Can either be: right, left, both or none.
 Note: this can be overridden on individual pages.
+- **Footer Site Info** - Override the default colophon text in the footer of the Understrap theme by using this text field.